-Itchy, irritated skin caused by swimming?
+Do you have itchy, irritated skin caused by swimming?
 You may be suffering from chlorine itch.
-Learn how to reduce the effects of pool chemicals (including chlorine) and how to naturally protect swimmers.
+Learn how to reduce the effects of pool chemicals (including chlorine) on your skin and how to naturally protect swimmers.

 This post uses affiliate links, see Policies and Disclosures for more information.